-Grand Canyon Adventures mission is to provide our guests with the best possible experience possible when visiting the places we love so much.
-As a company, we’ve been sharing the Grand Canyon’s South Rim, Antelope Canyon, Sedona, and other natural Northern Arizona attractions with visitors for more than six years now.
+Grand Canyon Adventures mission is to provide our guests with the best possible experience when visiting the places we love so much.
+As a company, we’ve been sharing the Grand Canyon’s South Rim, Antelope Canyon, Sedona, and other natural Northern Arizona attractions with visitors for more than six years.

 As individuals, we’ve been hiking into the Grand Canyon and exploring the natural beauty of the country for decades.
 Our love for the natural beauty and history of Northern Arizona has charmed us into planting our roots here.

 Since opening our doors in 2013 we’ve guided tours to the Grand Canyon, Antelope Canyon, Horseshoe Bend, and Sedona.
 You learn a thing or two after guiding thousands of people from all over the world.
 Our guides are some of the most seasoned in Flagstaff.
 Take a look at their mini-autobiographies below, or you can read hundreds of positive reviews about us on TripAdvisor.

 Naturalist Marcia Burns moved to Arizona over 30 years to be near the Grand Canyon and other wonderful places in the southwest.
 Marcia has been guiding people throughout the area for more than 16 years, sharing with them the great geology, flora and fauna, and the interesting human history of the region.
 She has lived and worked at both rims of the Grand Canyon, and also been a guide to the bottom.
 She LOVES the Grand Canyon!